* Currency market volatility nudges towards 2018 lows

 * Graphic: World FX rates in 2018 http://tmsnrt.rs/2egbfVh

-LONDON, April 6 (Reuters) - The dollar was set for its second straight week of gains as investors awaited monthly U.S. payrolls data that could alter inflation expectations in the world's biggest economy.
+LONDON, April 6 (Reuters) - The dollar edged higher on Friday, heading for a second week of gains, as investors cut some bets against the currency before monthly U.S. payrolls data that may signal price pressures are growing in the world's biggest economy.

 In the latest salvo, Beijing warned it would fight back "at any cost" if the United States stuck to its protectionist stance, after President Donald Trump threatened to impose an extra $100 billion in tariffs.